Valvoline™ Global Celebrates and Protects Every Fan's Road to the Game in New FIFA World Cup 2026™ Campaign

 News provided byValvoline Global Operations

-The Original Motor Oil brand powers the fans driven to be part of the world's biggest stage – and the mechanics who make every mile possible.
+The Original Engine Oil brand powers the fans driven to be part of the world's biggest stage – and the mechanics who make every mile possible.

-LEXINGTON, Ky., April 16, 2026 /PRNewswire/ -- Valvoline™ Global Operations, The Original Motor Oil1 and worldwide leader in automotive and industrial solutions, announced today the debut of its global FIFA World Cup 2026™ campaign.
+LEXINGTON, Ky., April 17, 2026 /PRNewswire/ -- Valvoline™ Global Operations, The Original Engine Oil[i] and worldwide leader in automotive and industrial solutions, announced today the debut of its global FIFA World Cup 2026™ campaign.

-Designed to spotlight the devotion of fans, Valvoline Global is celebrating the drive of those who travel thousands of miles to witness history, and the mechanics that trust The Original Motor Oil to help every fan get there.
+Designed to spotlight the devotion of fans, Valvoline Global is celebrating the drive of those who travel thousands of miles to witness history, and the mechanics that trust the Original Engine Oil to help every fan get there.
 The campaign aims to capture not only the excitement of the FIFA World Cup 2026™, but the expertise and innovation supporting every mile of a fan's journey.

-Anchoring the campaign is the brand's first-ever FIFA World Cup™ ad spot titled, The Original Motor Oil.
+Anchoring the campaign is the brand's first-ever FIFA World Cup™ ad spot titled, The Original Engine Oil.
 For the Driven.
 As a tribute to the human spirit and the emotional connection of the road that every fan takes, the spot highlights Valvoline's 160-year journey alongside the history of the FIFA World Cup™ and the roads traveled by fans worldwide.
-Whether fans are embarking on a high-mileage road trip to a new city or a short drive to join friends at a watch party, Valvoline is there to support every mile, every engine and every dream.
+Whether fans are embarking on a high-mileage road trip to a new city or a short drive to join friends to watch the match together, Valvoline is there to support every mile, every engine and every dream.

-Airing through July, this comprehensive brand initiative will leverage broadcast television, digital out-of-home, radio, social platforms and experiences to drive global engagement and encourage fans, including mechanics, to share their own stories.
+Airing through July, this comprehensive brand initiative will leverage broadcast television, digital out-of-home, radio, social platforms and experiences to drive global engagement.

-The spirit of this journey is further captured through Valvoline's The Original Motor Oil.
-For the Driven sweepstakes* and instant win giveaways in various select regions that celebrate the grit of fans and mechanics alike.
-The sweepstakes continues through May 31, offering fans a chance to win the ultimate prize, a trip to the FIFA World Cup 2026™ Final.

 As the road to the final match unfolds, so does Valvoline's commitment to the fan's journey and the game with new opportunities to celebrate.
-To learn more about the global ad campaign or the sweepstakes and instant win giveaways, visit https://valvolineworldcup.com/
+To learn more about the global ad campaign, visit www.valvolineglobal.com/worldcup/.

 About Valvoline™ Global Operations